github/docs/content/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site.md

 ### Configuring an apex domain

-To set up an apex domain, such as `example.com`, you must configure a _CNAME_ file  in your {% data variables.product.prodname_pages %} repository and an `ALIAS`, `ANAME`, or multiple `A` records with your DNS provider.
+To set up an apex domain, such as `example.com`, you must configure a _CNAME_ file  in your {% data variables.product.prodname_pages %} repository and at least one `ALIAS`, `ANAME`, or `A` record with your DNS provider.

 {% data reusables.pages.www-and-apex-domain-recommendation %}